see-quick/rh-summer/ideas/02-basic-http-server.md

 ## Preparation for Next Session:
 Briefly introduce the next session's focus, potentially moving towards developing a full-fledged web application using Java and a popular framework to apply the principles learned about HTTP servers in a more complex project.
 ```

-This session plan provides a comprehensive introduction to HTTP servers using Java, designed to be practical and engaging for participants with some programming background.